CardinalKit/cardinalkit-docs/src/1-cardinalkit-app/1-start.md

 ## 6. Test Your App

 Specify the target for deployment.
 Select either your phone (if it is plugged in) or pick a device to simulate (we recommend iPhone 11 and iOS 14 or greater).
-Press the "Play" button, shown in green below to run the app in the simulator.
+Press the "Play" button, shown below to run the app in the simulator.
 The first time you build the app, it will take 5 to 10 minutes due to it having to load all of the frameworks for the first time.

 When the simulator boots up and opens up the app, you may be faced with a white screen for a few seconds to a minute.
 This is normal for the simulator on the first run of the app.
 Your project may show several warnings indicated by a yellow triangle "⚠️" but that is fine.